Automattic/Iris/README.md

 ## License
 Copyright (c) 2012 Automattic.
-Licensed under the GPL license.
+Licensed under the GPLv2 license.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).